The storage_map strategy

 Relationship between global field value and the token.

-, the VerusSync gains the ability to “store”
+When a field is declared storage_map, the VerusSync gains the ability to “store”

-.
+tokens of the given type Tok.
 Multiple such tokens can be stored,

-and they are indexed by keys of type K
+and they are indexed by keys of type K.

 Manipulation of the field